 That's why I've created the guide below to help you out.
 It walks you through EXACTLY what to look for on the label—so you can be sure you're buying sunscreen that will properly protect you, and not harm your health!

-First, look at the active ingredients to determine whether it's a chemical or mineral sunscreen.
+First, look at the active ingredients to determine whether it's a chemical or physical (mineral) sunscreen.

 Don't make assumptions from the packaging alone.
 The Alba Botanica Fragrance Free Sunscreen Lotion SPF 40 above looks like it should be mineral, based on the name ("botanica" implies "natural") and the fact that the brand does sell other non-chemical sunscreens.
 But this one is not—it actually contains more chemical filters than most (homosalate, octinoxate, octocrylene, octisalate and avobenzone)!
 So you always have to inspect the ingredients.